Istria: Geography

+Name

+The name Istria (Ἰστρία) is derived from the river Ister (Ἴστρος) (modern Danube), because the Greeks erroneously believed, early in their travels around the Mediterranean, that a branch of the Danube flowed into the Adriatic Sea in that area.
+In addition, the Greeks called the inhabitants of the area Histri (Ἴστροι); if this was their native name, it may have initially led the Greeks to assume a connection with the river Ister.

 History

-Early history
+From prehistory to Roman times

-The name is derived from the Histri (Ἱστρών έθνος) tribes, which Strabo refers to as living in the region and who are credited as being the builders of the hillfort settlements (castellieri).
-The Histri are classified in some sources as a "Venetic" Illyrian tribe with certain linguistic differences from other Illyrians.
+The Histri (Ἱστρών έθνος) tribes, which Strabo refers to as living in the region and who are credited as being the builders of the hillfort settlements (castellieri), are classified in some sources as a "Venetic" Illyrian tribe with certain linguistic differences from other Illyrians.
 The Romans described the Histri as a fierce tribe of pirates, protected by the difficult navigation of their rocky coasts.
 It took two military campaigns for the Romans to finally subdue them in 177 BC.
 The region was then called together with the Venetian part the X. Roman Region of "Venetia et Histria", the ancient definition of the northeastern border of Italy.
 Dante Alighieri refers to it as well, the eastern border of Italy per ancient definition is the river Arsia.
-The eastern side of this river was settled by people whose culture was different than Histrians.
+The eastern side of this river was settled by people whose culture was different from Histrians.
 Earlier influence of the Iapodes was attested there, while at some time between the 4th and 1st century BC the Liburnians extended their territory and it became a part of Liburnia.
 On the northern side, Histria extended much further north and included the Italian city of Trieste.

 Some scholars speculate that the names Histri and Istria are related to the Latin name Hister, or Danube (especially its lower course).
 Ancient folktales reported —inaccurately— that the Danube split in two or "bifurcated" and came to the sea near Trieste as well as at the Black Sea.
 The story of the "bifurcation of the Danube" is part of the Argonaut legend.
 There is also a suspected link (but no historical documentation in support of it) to the commune of Istria in Constanța, Romania which is named after the ancient city Histria, named after River Hister.